ZnPdCo/rating-system/README.md

 # flask run -h 0.0.0.0 -p 80
 ```

-If you want to deploy the system, you can use guncorn to run the Flask application:
+If you want to deploy the system, you can use gunicorn to run the Flask application:

 ```
 pip install gunicorn